hassani0393/cheatsheets/Docker.md

     docker run -it --name <nickname> <imagename>

-To run a persistent container that doesn't shut off on exit and restarts:
+To run a persistent background container that doesn't shut off on exit and restarts in case of shutdown:

     docker run -dt --name <nickname> --restart <restartArg> <imagename> #always, unless-stopped, on-failure, no